New South Wales federal redistribution

 Objections and comments on objections supported the argument that there was a strong community of interest between Epping, North Epping and the part of Carlingford located in the existing Division of Bennelong and the proposed Division of Bennelong.
 Connections with nearby localities, such as Eastwood, Ryde, and Macquarie Park, including similar demographic profiles, were highlighted and contrasted with the purported weak connections with localities north of the M2 Motorway.

 Augmented Electoral Commission's conclusions: The augmented Electoral Commission considered the community of interest shared between Epping and localities such as Eastwood and Ryde but observed that those advocating the transfer of Epping to the proposed Division of Bennelong created splits in other communities of interest.
-Other unsatisfactory alternatives included splitting the locality of Epping between three electoral divisions instead of two, or placing the locality of North Epping in the proposed Division of Berowra where it would be geographically isolated from the rest of the proposed electoral division.
+Other unsatisfactory alternatives included splitting the locality of Epping between three electoral divisions instead of two, or placing the locality of North Epping in the proposed Division of Berowra where it would be geographically isolated from the rest of the proposed electorate.

 The augmented Electoral Commission concluded that: